thulab/DeepHash/README.md

 ## Requirements

 -  Python3
--  other packages: `pip install tensorflow-gpu scipy `
+-  Other packages: `pip install tensorflow-gpu scipy `

 To import the algorithms implemented in `./DeepHash`, we need to add the path of `./DeepHash` to environment variables as: